 Water less frequently but for longer periods of time to help continue develop deeper root growth.
 If dry spots develop, increase time or frequency.
 Once the grass has become established, you can reduce watering to three times per week.

-One last suggestion: Usually once winter hits people store their hoses and don’t think about watering again until spring.
+One last suggestion for fall seeding: Usually once winter hits people store their hoses and don’t think about watering again until spring.
 However, just because it is cold doesn’t mean your new grass doesn’t still need moisture.
 Winters in Kansas can be very dry, especially if we don’t receive a lot of snow.
 Taking advantage of warmer days (above 45˚ F) and watering your lawn by hand will help ensure the best results for your newly seeded lawn come spring.